BLOG

 Challenges to adding software

-Once you have divided upon software to improve your operations, ensure no significant barriers prevent its success.
+Once you have divided upon software to improve your operations, support no significant barriers prevent its success.
 Who will be using this software, and what is their technical knowledge?
 Questions like these will help you avoid unnecessary struggles when implementing new software.

 Budgeting restrictions are one the most common challenges that small companies face when adding new software.
 Ultimately, it comes down to what problem the software solves and how much it costs to live with that problem versus addressing it.

 Budget problems often result from communication errors where benefits aren’t conveyed.
 Thankfully, this problem has a simple fix.
-Break down the cost of your current situation, including details like acquisition costs, hourly staffing costs, customers lost because of the issue, and how the numbers would change with your new software.
+Break down the cost of your current situation, including details like acquisition costs, hourly staffing costs, customers lost because of the issue.
+And how the numbers would change with your new software.
 You can also present another approach as a comparison and show why this solution is your company‘s best option.

 How to address growth and scaling problems